 The use and valorization of enriched geographical data to enhance predictive modeling and segmentation

 Nowadays, the unique word “data” has spread its declinations on every segment of the industry.
-To spawn its path in a more and more competitive environment, every company and business needs to act rather than react, which is not only a condition for growth, but for survival.
-The advent of new techniques in data science opens brand new and exciting opportunities in the world of IT and enhanced to fresh buzzwords such as Big Data, Machine Learning and Artificial Intelligence.
+In a more and more competitive environment, every company and business needs to act rather than react, which is not only a condition for growth, but for survival.
+The advent of new techniques in data science opens brand new and exciting opportunities in the world of IT and buzzwords such as Big Data, Machine Learning and Artificial Intelligence.

 Managers are now aware of the infinite possibilities that data, in its broader sense, can bring to their companies.
 However, the type and amount of information they possess are so huge that solely finding the starting point represents a major difficulty.

 In other terms, they face two main questions: What can I do with my data and what answers can I get from them?
 In fact, as data scientists we need to assess both questions and answers related to them, and this is only the visible part of the iceberg.

 For example, a retail company has access to all historical sales and transactions data recorded across their different locations across the country.
 The business goal is obvious: market growth and increased profits.
 From that, key performance indicators can be built and matched with their customer database.
 This is where predictive analytics comes into play: forecasting sales and transactions in the future using their data will help the company understand its business, acting instead of reacting, and even better: anticipating.

 Business data, the starting line of the race